d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 ## Wait, so what can I use it for?
 There are a lot of use cases for ZeroTier such as:
-- Hosting a game server (LAN Party)
+- Hosting a game server at home (remote LAN party)
     - Useful for LAN only (or cracked) games
 - Accessing any device behind NAT directly
     - Access your NAS at home